hugolu/learn-scala/myNote/monads-are-elephants-part-1.md

 ## Footnotes

-1. The Scala standard library includes a flatten method on List.
+1. <a name="footnote1"></a> The Scala standard library includes a flatten method on List.
 It's pretty slick, but to explain it I would have to go into implicit conversions which would be a significant distraction.
 The slick part is that flatten makes sense on List[List[A]] but not on List[A], yet Scala's flatten method is defined on all Lists while still being statically type checked.

-2. I'm using a bit of shorthand here.
+2. <a name="footnote2"></a> I'm using a bit of shorthand here.
 Scala doesn't "require" any particular method names to make a monad.
 You can call your methods "germufaBitz" or "frizzleMuck".
 However, if you stick with map and flatMap then you'll be able to use Scala's "for comprehensions"